This post may contain affiliate links. Please see my disclosure policy for details.

 One legend says that this is the final resting place for the legendary King Sil, who was supposedly buried inside wearing his armour, mounted on his golden horse.

-Many believe that Silbury Hill is a primal mound which represents the ‘Earth Mother.’
+Many believe that Silbury Hill is a primal mound that represents the ‘Earth Mother.’
 It was used as a ‘Beacon Hill’ and a water reservoir for ancient healing.

 Another story, which is the most famous, is that this hill was actually made by the Devil.
 The legend goes that Satan was travelling from Devizes and wanted to drop an apron of soil on the people of Marlborough!